-If you and your spouse share a financial advisor or insurance company, you may need to personally contact the business to make sure they do not notify your spouse of his or her removal before you are ready to tell him or her.
+If you and your spouse share a financial advisor or insurance company, you may need to personally contact the business to make sure they do not notify your spouse of their removal before you are ready to tell them.

 Locate the District Court in your county.
 You’ll want to file your divorce in the county you and your spouse currently live.
-If you live in different areas, it is best to file in the county your spouse lives, because the court will more likely have the power to order support from him or her.
+If you live in different areas, it is best to file in the county your spouse lives because the court will more likely have the power to order support from them.

 Once you’ve completed your forms, you’ll need to sign them.
 Some forms require a signature in front of a notary.
-Most courthouses have a notary on staff to notarize documents for you, if you do not have access to a notary.
-Many banks also provide a free notary service to account holders.
+Most courthouses have a notary on staff to notarize documents for you if you do not have access to a notary.
+Many banks also provide free notary services to account holders.
 Make four copies of every document.

 If you and your spouse are not in agreement, serve your spouse.
 If you and your spouse are in agreement, you can skip this step and schedule your hearing.

 Give the original and one copy of your documents to the clerk of the court that is hearing your case.
-You’ll be charged a filing fee, unless you apply and quality for a waiver.
+You’ll be charged a filing fee unless you apply and qualify for a waiver.
 The clerk will need to sign your summons, which will be returned to you.
-You should also ask the clerk to stamp your personal copies with the filing date.
+It would help if you also asked the clerk to stamp your personal copies with the filing date.
 Attach the original summons to the copy of the documents for your spouse.
 You have to serve your spouse within 30 days of the date the summons is issued.
 You will also have to pay the sheriff to provide personal service of your summons and other documents on your spouse.

-Once you have served your spouse, he or she has 30 days from the date he or she was served with the complain to file a written “answer.”
+Once you have served your spouse, they have 30 days from the date they were served with the complaint to file a written “answer.”
 You’ll receive a copy of the answer, and if you don’t, call the clerk to ask if it has been received.
 If your spouse does not file an answer, consider filing for a Default Judgment.
 Not all issues can be resolved by default, especially if your spouse lives out of the court’s jurisdiction.